dincengincan/pet-app/README.md

-# Pets App React App
+# Pets Application
 An app built with React and React Router.

+IMPORTANT NOTE: Permission needs to be given in Browser in order to get data from the API.

 Application consists of 3 pages: HomePage, DetailsPage and FavouritePage using React Router.
 It lazy-loads all the pets according to the data received from a mock API.
 User can filter pets,  search a specific  name, add a pet as favourite and see its detail by clicking on it.